t-o-k/Useful-POV-Ray-macros/README.md

 Creates a transformation that is a rotation around the vector vAxis by the angle Angle in degrees.

-Note that direction of rotations in POV-Ray's left handed coordinate system is opposite of the direction of rotations in right handed cordinate systems.
+Note that direction of rotations in POV-Ray's left handed coordinate system is opposite of the direction of rotations in right handed coordinate systems.

 ## ReorientTransform(vFrom, vTo)